Galois cohomology of reductive groups over global fields: Explicit computation of and

 \begin{proof} We construct diagram (1) from the diagram (1) of Lemma \ref{l:AV}.
-From each group in that diagram, there is a canonical homomorphism to $\MM^1_\infty\coloneqq \bigoplus_{v|\infty} M_\Gvt$\hs.
+From each group in that diagram, there is a canonical homomorphism to

 We apply the functor $\FP^1$ to all groups in the diagram (1) of Lemma \ref{l:AV} and compute the four groups in the obtained diagram; see below.
 We use Remark \ref{r:factors} and Lemma \ref{l:fiber-factor} from Appendix \ref{app:fiber}.

 {\em The top-left group:} By Remark \ref{r:factors} the homomorphism

 factors via the direct summand $\big(M[S_E]_0\big)_\Gt$\hs, and by Lemma \ref{l:fiber-factor} we have a functorial isomorphism